fuzzyetdeadly/sor4-pandoras-box/functional/project-information.md

 These are limitations that the creators of Pandora's box do not have the knowledge or capacity to build.
 It also includes things that were decided not to work on, mostly on the grounds that the effort to build it doesn't justify the value generated.

-* Adding custom sounds to the game's `*.bnk` files.
+* **Adding custom sounds to the game's `*.bnk` files.**
   While exploring the **bigfile**, no useful information could be found about how the game identifies sounds with meaningful names in the `*.bnk` files of the game's `data` directory.
+  I have also attempted to reverse engineer the `*.bnk` files, and found that they are created by WWise project files which aren't straightforward to decipher.
+The file format is even more complicated than that of `bigfile`, so I will not be adding support for modding `*.bnk` files to `Pandora's box` (too hard for me).
   There is a [Sound replacer](https://gamebanana.com/tools/7816) tool, but I suspect this is only able to replace existing sounds, and not add new ones.
-* For the configuration tree, many operations aren't supported for *collections*.
+* **For the configuration tree, many operations aren't supported for *collections*.**
   This is a trade-off for a cleaner visualization of the configuration tree.
 The alternative would be a mess of folders for collections.

 ### Game engine